-AMP boilers are condensing, high-efficiency, gas-fired, hot water boilers designed for space heating systems or indirect domestic water heating, where supply water temperature does not exceed 190°F. These boilers have special coil type stainless steel heat exchangers, constructed, tested, and stamped per Section IV of the ASME Boiler and Pressure Vessel Code, which provide maximum heat transfer and simultaneous protection against flue gas product corrosion.
-These boilers are not designed for use in gravity hot water space heating systems or systems containing significant amount of dissolved oxygen (swimming pool water heating, direct domestic water heating, etc.).
+AMP Water Heaters are condensing, high-efficiency, gasfired appliances designed for use in direct domestic hot water heating systems where supply water temperature does not exceed 190°F. These water heaters have special coil type stainless steel heat exchangers, constructed, tested and stamped per Section IV of the ASME Boiler and Pressure Vessel Code, which provide maximum heat transfer and simultaneous protection against flue gas product corrosion.
+These water heaters are not designed for use in space heating systems or swimming pool heating systems.

-This manual also covers the Hot Water Supply Boilers designed for heating potable water.
-(AMPW 2500, 3000, 3500, 4000) Information specific to the Dual Gas model can be found in the appendices.
+Information specific to the Dual Gas model can be found in the appendices.